A guide to choosing the best sugars, syrups, and sweeteners for you

 -

-The disadvantage of rare sugars: Eating them alone on an empty stomach or in excess may cause diarrhea and other adverse gastrointestinal effects.
+The main disadvantage of rare sugars: Consuming them alone on an empty stomach or in large amounts can lead to adverse gastrointestinal effects.

 A one-woman business relying on Amazon affiliate commission to avoid ads.